analysiscenter/batchflow/doc/parallel.md

 ### post='other_method'
 Optional.
-A method name which is called after all parallelized functions are finished.
+A method name which is called after all parallelized tasks are finished.

 ### target='threads'
 Optional.
 Specifies a parallelization engine, should be one of `threads`, `nogil`, `async`, `mpc`.

 ## Additional decorator arguments
-You can pass any other arguments to the decorator and they will be passed further to init and post functions.
+You can pass any other arguments to the decorator and they will be passed further to `init` and `post` functions.

 ```python
 class MyBatch(Batch):